-FSANZ has determined that whole seeds from canola line LBFLFK contain novel DNA and novel protein, and contain an altered nutritional profile that is outside the compositional variation found in existing counterpart food.
+FSANZ has determined that whole seeds from canola line LBFLFK contain novel DNA, novel protein and an altered nutritional profile that is outside the compositional variation found in existing counterpart food.
 As such, whole canola seeds and food products containing whole canola seeds as an ingredient (e.g. bread products) will require the mandatory statement 'genetically modified' on the label of a package of food.
-Where products are not required to bear a label and are not packaged (e.g. 'fresh' bread that is made and consumed on the premises from which it is sold), the mandatory statement would need to accompany the food or be displayed in connection with the display of the food.
+Where products are not required to bear a label and are not packaged (e.g. 'fresh' bread that is made and consumed on the premises from which it is sold), the mandatory statement will need to accompany the food or be displayed in connection with the display of the food.

 Highly refined canola oil is the major product intended for human consumption.
 Canola oil is unlikely to contain novel DNA or novel protein due to the refining process used to extract the oil from the seed.
 The product will, however, have a nutritional profile that differs from canola oil derived from conventional (non-GM) canola.
-FSANZ is proposing to list food derived from canola line LBFLFK in subsection S26-3(2) of Schedule 26 which will require food derived from canola line LBFLFK with an altered nutritional profile to be labelled with the mandatory 'genetically modified' statement irrespective of the presence of novel DNA or novel protein.
-Similar to whole canola seeds, where the food for sale is not required to bear a label and is not in a package, the mandatory statement 'genetically modified' would apply.
+Consequently, the approved draft variation lists food derived from canola line LBFLFK in subsection S26-3(2) of Schedule 26 which will require that food to be labelled with the mandatory 'genetically modified' statement irrespective of the presence of novel DNA or novel protein.

 Canola meal is a by-product of seed oil extraction.
-The extraction process means the nutritional profile of meal from canola line LBFLFK is likely to be the same as meal from conventional (non-GM) canola.
-However, novel DNA and novel protein would be present.
-Therefore meal and food products containing canola meal from canola line LBFLFK as an ingredient that are intended for human consumption will require the mandatory labelling statement.
-The mandatory 'genetically modified' statement would also apply to protein isolate derived from the canola meal.
+The extraction process means the nutritional profile of meal from canola line LBFLFK would be comparable to meal from conventional (non-GM) canola (Section 5.2.2 of the SD1).
+However, novel DNA and novel protein will be present.
+The effect of the approved draft variation will be that meal and food products containing canola meal from canola line LBFLFK as an ingredient that are intended for human consumption will require the mandatory labelling statement in accordance with the Code.
+The mandatory 'genetically modified' statement will also apply to protein isolate derived from the canola meal.